sc0Vu/tendermint/UPGRADING.md

 Mark gRPC in the RPC layer as deprecated and to be removed in 0.36.

-The encoding of hash values in RPC methods (such as `tx` and `broadcast_tx_commit`) was made consistent between parameters and results, using hexadecimal digits to encode the hash values.
+The encoding of hash values as parameters to RPC methods (such as `tx` and `broadcast_tx_commit`) was made consistent how hashes are encoded in the results, using hexadecimal digits.
 Scripts or programs that issue JSON requests to the HTTP RPC service may need to be updated to encode hash parameters as hexadecimal digits (to match the results) rather than base64.
 URL-based requests are not affected by this changed.

 ### Support for Custom Reactor and Mempool Implementations